 (A) Prepare a written statement describing the matter requiring action or decision and the nature of the potential conflict; and,

-(B) Deliver a copy of the statement to the Political Accountability and Disclosure Commission and to the Superintendent and Secretary of the Board of Education who shall enter the statement into the public records of the School District.
+(B) Deliver a copy of the statement to the Secretary of the Board of Education, who shall enter the statement into the public records of the School District.

 The Board member shall take such action as the Commission shall advise or prescribe to remove himself or herself from influence over the action or decision in the matter.